mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

 Code style
 ----------

-- We use flake8_ to enforce `PEP 8`_ conventions, isort_ to sort our imports, and we use the black_ formatter with a line length of 88 characters.
+- We use ruff_ for linting and formatting Python code.
   Static typing is enforced using mypy_.
   Code that does not follow these conventions won't pass our CI.
   These tools are configured in either ``tox.ini`` or ``pyproject.toml``.